LOScott-Models/SimulateSquareRootProcess/Cuda_C_GPU_Code/ReadMe.txt

-This folder will contain the Cuda C source code for simulating square root propcesses.
+This folder contains the Cuda C source code for simulating square root propcesses using double precision.